TrivadisPF/data-mesh-hackathon/documentation/SetupShowcase.md

 mvn clean install schema-registry:register
 ```

-Now let's add the StreamSets pipelines.
-Login to StreamSets and link the instance to a user.
-After that you can deploy the StreamSets pipelines, perform
+Now let's add the StreamSets pipelines. **First login to StreamSets and link the instance to a user.** After that you can deploy the StreamSets pipelines, perform

 ```bash
 cd $DATAPLATFORM_HOME/../../implementation/scripts